 Rt = LN (Pt/Pt-1);

-In Excel Sheet, the formula must be: =LN(price today/price yesterday) and then auto-fill the column.
+In the Excel Sheet, the formula must be: =LN(price today/price yesterday) and then auto-fill the column.
 For UK Gilt, for example, the formula that will be used is =((1+(Data!B3/100))^(1/12))-1 because we want to exclude UK Gilt when constructing our portfolio.
 For FTSE 100, the formula for calculating the returns over the 10 years is: =LN(Data!C3/Data!C4)

 Step 2: